Monday, July 22, 2024

 2. Be mindful of your thoughts and feelings.

-Explore the emotions you are experiencing.
-Do you feel anger?
-Anxiety?
-Sadness?
-Like you are being attacked?
 Emotions give us a clue as to which schema is operating and it is up to us to recognize the schema and the pattern.
 I know when there is a pattern when I keep having the same type of issue with different people in my life.
-It's like God is trying to say "Here's an opportunity to heal.
+It's like God is saying "Here's an opportunity to heal.
 Will you deal with it?"

 3. What does this situation remind me of?